 Gmail Productivity.
 It’s not a myth – though it may seem like it is for you at this particular time.
-Ever wish your Gmail could be better – streamlined, organized, minimalist!
+Ever wish you knew Gmail hacks to make emailing could better – streamlined, organized, minimalist!
 Resolving to do a better job at managing your Gmail in the New Year?
 Well, you’re in luck!
 With a few simple Gmail hacks, you can be the master of your emails – finally!

 10 Gmail hacks to help fine-tune your Gmail and maximize your productivity!

 (Because here at CompuData, we’re all about maximizing your productivity)